khan2abdul/nur-al-quran/README.md

 ## Built For Everyone

 Whether you're a parent teaching your child, a student exploring spirituality, or an elder seeking daily reflection, Nur Al-Quran adapts to your pace.
-No technical knowledge required—just open and start learning.[1][4]
+No technical knowledge required—just open and start learning.

 ## Technology